-In our day-to-day task, we may come across scenarios to get active directory users belong to some specific OU or search ad users with UPN suffix.
-In PowerShell, we can get ad users filter by userprincipalname or upn.
-Using get ad user userprincipalname property, get a specific users from Active Directory, get aduser filter by distinguished name in PowerShell.
+In PowerShell, we can get ad users filtered by userprincipalname or upn.
+Using the Get-Aduser userprincipalname property, get specific users from Active Directory, and get aduser filter by distinguished name in PowerShell.

-PowerShell Get-ADUser cmdlet is used to get a specified user or gets all or multiple users objects.
-Using Get-ADUser, you can get a list of all users in a container or get a filtered list of users.
-Identity parameter is used to get specific Active Directory users.
+PowerShell Get-ADUser cmdlet is used to get a specified user or get all or multiple user objects.
+Using the Get-ADUser, you can get a list of all users in a container or get a filtered list of users.
+The identity parameter is used to get specific Active Directory users.

 In this article, we will discuss step by step to get active directory users by userprincipalname with examples.